 When a tooth is denervated, it is not nourished and hydrated as before, and the tooth becomes brittle after a while, and it may break with any impact.

-Under what Circumstances Is It Better to Pull a Broken Tooth?
+Under what Circumstances Is It Better to Extract Broken Root?

 - In cases where tooth decay is very severe and cannot be treated with veneers and restorations